 That said, remember that some aspects of Virality and Advocacy are built-into your product (if you built it correctly), so “social proof” occurs simply by your customers using the product as intended.
-But it’s up to you to build a system around the customer lifecycle to, at various milestones, work with your customer to create marketing based around their success with the product.
+But you must build a system around the customer lifecycle to, at various milestones, work with your customer to create marketing based on their success with the product.

 The more invested they are in your product, as will happen over time, and the happier they are with it (what we work hard to increase over time), the more likely they are to work with you on your customer marketing initiatives.